juliusgarba/Celo-101/README.md

     uint256 cashoutInterval = 30 days;
 ```

-After creating the structs that will be used to group data together, the next thing we did was to create variables that will hold these data for us.
+After creating the structs that will be used to group data together, the next thing we did was create variables that will hold these data for us.
 For the code above, we first created a variable - `deployer`, which will hold the address of whoever deployed the contract.
-This account will have adminstrative privilledges over the contract.
-When then created two mappings - `isStaff` and `hasCreated`.
-Is staff mapping maps address to a boolean value (true or false).
-If an address is a set as a staff, it sets the value to true.
-The default value is false.
-Has created mapping is also very similar to is staff mapping but the difference is that, has created sets the value of an address key to true if the staff has already created a wallet before. it's purpose is to prevent staffs from creating multiple wallets.
+This account will have administrative privileges over the contract.
+We then created two mappings - `isStaff` and `hasCreated`.
+The `isStaff` mapping maps addresses to boolean values (true or false).
+If an address is set as a staff, it sets the value to *true*.
+The default value is *false*.
+The `hasCreated` mapping is also very similar to the `isStaff` mapping but the difference is that, `hasCreated` sets the value of an address key to *true* if the staff has already created a wallet before.
+Its purpose is to prevent staff from creating multiple wallets.

-We also created two other mappings - `purses` and `deposites`.
-Purses mapping maps an id to a purse data (Remember the `Purse` struct we created earlier).
-So each purse created has a uniq id it can be queried with.
-The deposits mapping is also similar to the purse mapping.
-The only difference is that is keeps track of all deposite made by the customers and it maps a uint to a deposit type.
+We also created two other mappings - `purses` and `deposits`.
+The `purses` mapping maps an ID to a `purse` data (Remember the `Purse` struct we created earlier).
+So each purse created has a unique ID it can be queried with.
+The `deposits` mapping is also similar to the `purses` mapping.
+The only difference is that it keeps track of all deposits made by the customers and it maps a `uint` to a `deposit` type.

-We then created 3 more variables - `id`, `depositsCounter`, and `cashOutInterval`. id is the variable that assigns id to all purses created (remember that purses mapping maps and id to a purse). depositsCounter is the variable that keeps track of the total deposits made.
-It can use used to query for all the deposits made to the contract.
-Notice the difference between the id and depositCoutner variable?
+We then created 3 more variables - `id`, `depositsCounter`, and `cashOutInterval`.
+The `id` variable assigns an ID to all purses created (remember that `purses` mapping maps an ID to a `purse`). `depositsCounter` is the variable that keeps track of the total deposits made.
+It can use used to query all the deposits made to the contract.
+Notice the difference between the `id` and `depositCounter` variables?
 I did that intentionally to show you the concept of default values.
-The value of depositCounter is initialized to zero by default, so we can omit the zero asignmenent to id and everything will still work fine.
-We also have a variable to keep track of the interval between when a staff can made a withdrawal.
+The value of `depositCounter` is initialized to zero by default, so we can omit the zero assignment to `id` and everything will still work fine.
+We also have a variable to keep track of the interval between when staff can make a withdrawal.
 We are using 30 days here to simulate the salary system.
 Solidity offers suffixes like minutes, hours, days, etc that you can use in your code directly.
-All of them evaluates to seconds.
+All of them evaluates in seconds.
 Refer to the list below to see the full list.

 - `1 == 1 seconds`